 Corporate teams can literally change, grow, decrease or disband in a New York minute.
 One moment they exist, and the next minute individuals have been relegated to entirely different tasks with a whole set of new faces and new personalities.
 It is important to organizational learning that managers are taught to understand that what might one moment exist in a team, could change at any given moment.

 The ability to deal with such change demands both cognitive, and affective skills.
 That is cognitive – the ability to think, and affective – the ability to feel.
 Distributed leadership in teaming has the effect of expanding both expertise and knowledge, which is essential for the complexity, and volatility of the modern business environment.
-The aim of the game is to communicate, and collaborate more than ever before in order to respond to potential opportunities.
+The aim of the game is to communicate and collaborate more than ever before in order to respond to potential opportunities.

 Individuals no longer need to be bonded in the same room, in order to hash out strategy, communicate or collaborate.
-It is managers who need understand that formative concepts for managerial effectiveness is ready for change.
+It is managers who need to understand that formative concepts for managerial effectiveness are ready for change.
 Synergies can be created without the advantage of the frequent drilling sessions which are enjoyed by sports teams or musical groups.